The Origin and History of Soap

-A soap-like material found in clay cylinders during the excavation of ancient Babylon is evidence that soapmaking was known as early as 2800 B.C.
-Inscriptions on the cylinders say that fats were boiled with ashes, a soap-making method.
+The earliest known written soap recipe was written on clay tablets and is credited to the ancient Babylonians.
+A soap-like material found in clay cylinders during the excavation of Babylon a city in ancient Mesopotamia, between the Tigris and Euphrates rivers, is evidence that soapmaking was known as early as 2800 B.C.
+Inscriptions on the cylinders indicate that fats (rendered from a slaughtered cow, sheep, or goat) were boiled with wood ashes and water.

 Moses gave the Israelites detailed laws governing personal cleanliness.
 Biblical accounts suggest that the Israelites knew that mixing ashes and oil produced a kind of gel that could be used on hair.
 Soap is mentioned twice in the Bible, but it is generally agreed that the Hebrew word “borith,” which has been translated as soap, is a generic term for any cleansing agent made from wood or vegetable ashes.